Skip to main content

 Accessible Campsite

-A designated campsite area is available for attendees with accessibility needs and one companion.
-We offer a limited number of defined accessible pitches, which are allocated on a first-come, first-served basis once applications have been approved.
-When all pitches have been allocated, a waiting list will be in operation.
+There's a designated campsite area for attendees with accessibility needs and one companion.
+We have a limited number of defined accessible pitches, allocated on a first-come, first-served basis once applications are approved.
+If all pitches are taken, you'll be added to a waiting list.

 Includes: